-Did You Know?
-The average person walks roughly 115,000 miles throughout their lifetime.
-That is the equivalent of circling the globe four times!
+Did You Know: The average person walks roughly 115,000 miles throughout their lifetime.
+That’s the equivalent of circling the globe four times!

-Talking about feet can make people squeamish, but they are a very important part of the human body.
-More than 80% of Americans suffer from foot pain or injuries every year and the causes are numerous, from strains, sprains, fractures, and just simple wear and tear.
-The risk of foot injury is increased by common underlying health conditions like obesity and diabetes.
+Talking about foot health can make people squeamish, but it is crucial to the proper structure and alignment of the human body.
+More than 80% of Americans suffer from foot pain or injuries every year, and the causes are numerous: from strains, sprains, fractures, to simple wear and tear.
+Common underlying health conditions, like obesity and diabetes, can also contribute to an increased risk of injury to the foot.
 The health of our feet and toes can have significant lasting effects on our quality of life, which is why maintaining good foot health is important.

 “Each bone in the foot has protective articular cartilage cushioning it from rubbing directly against other bones.
-It allows the bones to move smoothly.
+This cartilage allows the bones to move smoothly.
 It acts as a shock absorber and is tough enough to last through a lifetime of regular use because of its elasticity.
-Unfortunately, if injured the healing process can be long due to limited blood flow and slow regrowth,” – Dr. Ross Benthien, Orthopedic Surgeon, Foot & Ankle Specialist.
+Unfortunately, if injured, the healing process can be long due to limited blood flow and slow regrowth,” – Dr. Ross Benthien, Orthopedic Surgeon, Foot & Ankle Specialist.

 Investing in the proper footwear is especially important to maintaining foot health.
-People tend to go to a foot & ankle specialist for ailments such as bunions, flat feet, and plantar fasciitis.
+Our foot & ankle specialists commonly see patients complaining of ailments such as bunions, flat feet, and plantar fasciitis.
 Much of the pain and discomfort experienced from these conditions could be prevented by wearing proper footwear and following a daily foot care routine.
-If you are experiencing foot pain it may be time to throw away those unsupportive flip-flops!
+If you are experiencing foot pain, it may be time to throw away those unsupportive flip-flops!

 - Repair, recycle, or toss out worn shoes when appropriate.